andregregory45/active-directory/README.md

 <h2>Deployment and Configuration</h2>

 <p>
-Active Directory Domain Services is installed on DC-1.
+Active Directory Domain Services is installed on the domain controller.
 </p>

 <p>